shycopney44/W_S5M3_Project/README.md

 Hey!
 Let's make sure you're up to speed with your **action items so far**.

 - [x] The app is installed on your machine, with both `start` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/), and saw it loading different content at every reload.
+- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/).
 - [x] You loaded your app in `http://localhost:3003`.

 Awesome!
-As you complete your tasks, tests will start passing in the terminal. **Do not stop until all tests are in the green!**
+As you complete your tasks, tests will start passing in the terminal.
+Make sure the rendered texts match the mock exactly. **Do not stop until all tests are in the green!**

 If you look inside the `frontend` folder you will notice it contains, among other assets, an `index.js` script.
 If you inspect the head element of the `index.html` document, you will find the script loading there.

 **Let's discuss `index.js` and the tasks you need to complete inside that script.
 You are not allowed to modify any other files.**

-Have fun, and reach out to Staff if you get too stuck!
+Have fun, and reach out to Staff members if you get too stuck!

 #### 👉 TASK 1 - Write a `buildNav` component that returns a nav